Chairman & Creative Director,South Asia,

 Most recently, he worked on a campaign that brought the new Prime Minister to power

+in India.
 In 2015 Piyush launched his first book on advertising – Pandeymonium.
 He is also

 the co-writer of Bhopal Express, the much-acclaimed film on the Bhopal Gas tragedy.